-- D5.1R The University's work-based learning policy sets out in full the requirements and expectations for faculties or departments developing and delivering work-based programmes of study or awards in which components of work-based learning have been embedded. - D5.2R Any placement that is situated in the work place (as opposed for example to a period of language study abroad in another institution) must be articulated through clearly identifiable work-based learning outcomes and must comply with the University's policy on work-based learning. - D5.3RLearning that is achieved through an approved placement and is assessed under the Academic Regulations and Procedures of the University leads to standard University credit of an amount and at a level that is defined in the requirements of a specific award. - D5.4R With effect from 2011/12 all new students registering on sandwich degree awards of the University must undertake a minimum of 20 standard credits at level 2 or above that recognise and assess the learning and skills acquired during the approved placement, such as independent reflective and reflexive learning, enhanced levels of critical self-awareness and other achievements, in order to pass the placement. - D5.5R The required 20 credits of assessed placement learning is in addition to any non-credit-rated tasks that students may be required to undertake, record or pass in order to demonstrate satisfactory completion of the placement in compliance with the requirements of their award, but which are not otherwise assessed under the assessment regulations of the University. - D5.6R The required 20 credits of assessed placement learning may be in addition to, or embedded within, the credit structure and requirements of the student's sandwich degree award and associated work or practice based assessment. - D5.7P The required 20 credits is a minimum and departments are also encouraged to consider alternative and innovative ways of awarding larger amounts of assessed credit for work-based learning undertaken during the approved placement. - D5.8R Where an award requires professional practice, study or a work-based placement outside the UK, this shall be set out in the approved programme specification together with any assessment requirements for the study or placement.
+- D5.1R The University's work-based learning policy sets out in full the requirements and expectations for faculties or departments developing and delivering work-based programmes of study or awards in which components of work-based learning have been embedded. - D5.2R Any placement that is situated in the work place (as opposed for example to a period of language study abroad in another institution) must be articulated through clearly identifiable work-based learning outcomes and must comply with the University's policy on work-based learning. - D5.3R Learning that is achieved through an approved placement and is assessed under the Academic Regulations and Procedures of the University leads to standard University credit of an amount and at a level that is defined in the requirements of a specific award. - D5.4R With effect from 2012/13 all new students registering on sandwich degree awards of the University must undertake a minimum of 15 standard credits at level 2 or above that recognise and assess the learning and skills acquired during the approved placement, such as independent reflective and reflexive learning, enhanced levels of critical self-awareness and other achievements, in order to pass the placement. - D5.5R The required 15 credits of assessed placement learning is in addition to any non-credit-rated tasks that students may be required to undertake, record or pass in order to demonstrate satisfactory completion of the placement in compliance with the requirements of their award, but which are not otherwise assessed under the assessment regulations of the University. - D5.6R The required 15 credits of assessed placement learning may be in addition to, or embedded within, the credit structure and requirements of the student's sandwich degree award and associated work or practice based assessment. - D5.7P The required 15 credits is a minimum and departments are also encouraged to consider alternative and innovative ways of awarding larger amounts of assessed credit for work-based learning undertaken during the approved placement. - D5.8R Where an award requires professional practice, study or a workbased placement outside the UK, this shall be set out in the approved programme specification together with any assessment requirements for the study or placement.

 - D5.9R A period of study or professional practice undertaken outside the UK which is assessed under the Academic Regulations and Procedures leads to university credit.
 Placements involving work or study outside the UK may lead to either standard credit or placement credit depending on how they are assessed.
-(The award of 'P' credit for placement learning will end with effect from 2011/12 for new students registering on awards of the University.) - D5.10P The University Work-Based Learning Policy can be found at http://acreg.uwe.ac.uk/ltaas1.asp.
+(The award of Placement or 'P' credit for placement learning ended with effect from 2012/13 for new students registering on awards of the University.) - D5.10P The University's Work-Based Learning Policy